We are not raising orphans.

 (This page is under construction)

-One of the greatest joys for the students is getting to meet and get one-on-one help from you.
-While taking a trip to another country may seem scary, this is a wonderful way to share the love of God with these children.
+One of the greatest joys for the children is getting to meet and get one-on-one help from you.
+While taking a trip to another country may seem scary, this is a wonderful way to share your love with these children.